Bydgoszcz Cathedral: Expansion of the 16th-18th century

 Between 1712 and 1745, the whitewashed walls of the sacristy, the chancel, the nave and the pillars between the naves were covered in some places with figural polychromes.
-Other decorative element of the walls were tombstone epitaphs.
-Most of altars and religious furniture from before the Polish partition were destroyed during the Napoleonic Wars.
+Other decorative elements of the walls were tombstone epitaphs.
+Most altars and religious furniture from before the Polish partition were destroyed during the Napoleonic Wars.

-Larger roof repairs occurred also at the end of the 17th century, after the destruction by the fire in 1684 of the abutting watermill: during the fire, the wind directed the flames to the northern façade of the church.
-It took 15 years to clean and repair these heavy damages.
+Larger roof repairs also occurred at the end of the 17th century, after the destruction by the fire in 1684 of the abutting watermill: during the fire, the wind directed the flames to the northern façade of the church.
+It took 15 years to clean and repair this heavy damage.
 The catastrophe brought other diocesan parish priests, from 1712 to 1763, to write about the state of quasi-ruin of the temple and its associated buildings, which contrasted with the good condition of other city monasteries and conventual churches: the Carmelites, the Bernardines, the Jesuits.
 The church, however, survived in this poor position until the start of the partitions of Poland, although no major emergency investment was made.